 The Funds may invest in debt securities with interest payments or maturity values that are not fixed, but float in conjunction with (or inversely to) an underlying index or price.
 These securities may be backed by sovereign or corporate issuers, or by collateral such as mortgages.
 The indices and prices upon which such securities can be based include interest rates, currency rates and commodities prices.
 Floating rate securities pay interest according to a coupon which is reset periodically.
 The reset mechanism may be formula based, or reflect the passing through of floating interest payments on an underlying collateral pool.
-Inverse floating rate securities are similar to floating rate securities tend to exhibit greater price volatility than other floating rate securities.
+Inverse floating rate securities are similar to floating rate securities except that their coupon payments vary inversely with an underlying index by use of a formula.
+Inverse floating rate securities tend to exhibit greater price volatility than other floating rate securities.
 Interest rate risk and price volatility on inverse floating rate obligations can be high, especially if leverage is used in the formula.
 Index securities pay a fixed rate of interest, but have a maturity value that varies by formula, so that when the obligation matures a gain or loss may be realized.
 The risk of index obligations depends on the volatility of the underlying index, the coupon payment and the maturity of the obligation.